Live Migration¶

 advantages:

-- The same memory chunk is never being transferred twice.
+- The same memory chunk is never transferred twice.
 This is possible due to the fact that with post-copy it doesn't matter that a page had been dirtied since the guest is already running on the target VM.

 - This means that a high dirty-rate has much less effect.